StanfordAHA/Configuration/README.md

 The input-output specifications are provided in the `aha_garnet_smt` folder.
 There are four different image processing applications: identity-stream, convolution 3x3, cascade, and harris.

+## Experiments

-To reproduce the experiments use:
+* To reproduce the experiments use:

 Pono commit a667066363f0d67789acc044b4b976d40e6e6f1b.

 smt-switch commit 9d8b1ebe5a06c3f7a2f924efcdcaa978f503232a.

 Boolector Version 3.2.1 HEAD-95859db82fe5b08d063a16d6a7ffe4a941cb0f7d.